ksindi/managers-playbook/README.md

 ## Meetings

 1. Avoid [shitty brainstorm sessions](https://erikbern.com/2017/12/29/toxic-meeting-culture.html).
 Meetings should be for decisioning.
 Encourage others to research the problem and make a proposal coming into a meeting.
-1. If no decision is made, have a note taker and always end a meeting with actions, owners and timing.
+1. Have a note taker and always end a meeting with actions, owners and timing.
 1. Encourage ["6 pagers" and "2 pagers"](https://medium.com/@inowland/using-6-page-and-2-page-documents-to-make-organizational-decisions-3216badde909).

+## Onboarding

+TODO

+## Announcing change

+TODO